hongqin/BacillusSporeCoat/README.md

-BacillusSporeCoat, by Hong Qin, 2013 Fe 22
+BacillusSporeCoat, by Hong Qin, 2013 Feb 22
 =================
 Supporting data and information for Bacillus spore coat project All files are provided 'as is'.